flian/webssh/README_en.md

-Webssh. debugJsch2SystemError: Do you want to open the debug information for jsch,
+Webssh.debugJsch2SystemError: Do you want to open the debug information for jsch,

 It can be turned on when debugging source code is required.
 Default value: false